spacetelescope/jwst/docs/jwst/cube_build/main.rst

 =======  =====  ========================  =========

 The SCI image contains the surface brightness of cube spaxels in units of mJy/arcsecond^2.
 The ERR image contains the uncertainty on the SCI values, the DQ image contains the data quality flags for each spaxel, and the WMAP image contains the number of point cloud elements contained in the region of interest of the spaxel.

 Output Product Name
 -------------------
 If the input data is passed in as an ImageModel, then the IFU cube will be passed back as an IFUCubeModel.
 The cube model will be written to disk at the end of processing.
 The file name of the output cube is based on a rootname plus a string defining the type of IFU cube, along with the suffix 's3d.fits'.
-If the input data is a single exposure then the rootname is taken from the input filename.
+If the input data is a single exposure, then the rootname is taken from the input filename.
 If the input is an association table, the rootname is defined in the association table.
 The string defining the type of IFU is created according to the following rules:

 - For MIRI the output string name  is determined from the  channels and sub-channels used.